 • Provide an independent assessment of the progress made by management in implementing actions agreed to manage risk issues and control weaknesses reported in external and internal audit reports.
 Report outstanding overdue actions to the Board Audit Committee on a quarterly basis.
 Issue details of all outstanding actions to Executive management on a monthly basis;

-• Responsibility for risk management within the Society as the third line of defence within the ‘Three Lines of Defence Model’;
+• Responsibility for providing independent assurance that the risk management process is functioning as designed, as the third line of defence within the Society’s ‘Three Lines of Defence Model’;

 • Maintain close co-operation between IA and the Society’s Compliance and Risk Functions, including the exchange of relevant information.
 Regular meetings will be held to discuss risks, identify potential areas of reliance and to develop effective working relationships;